In 1988, George Shull, 30, was accused of sexually assaulting a 43-year-old woman in Santa Clara County, California on Sept. 13, 1988.

 After Shull took and passed a polygraph test, the District Attorney’s office contacted the Northern California Innocence Project at Santa Clara University Law School to prepare a habeas petition on Shull’s behalf.

 On Dec.
-10, 2009, the petition was granted and the charges relating to that incident were dismissed.
-The conviction for the prior incident was not involved.
+10, 2009, the petition was granted and the charges were dismissed.
+He later sought compensation from the state of California, but the claim was denied.

 – Maurice Possley